Juanpe/SkeletonView/README.md

 **Delayed show skeleton**

-You can delay the showIf the views are updated quickly you canAn optional delay applied to the transition, like the transition duration.
+You can delay the presentation of the skeleton if the views update quickly.

 ```swift
 func showSkeleton(usingColor: UIColor,